We are sorry to inform you that on the 27, 28, 29th Nov 2020

 And thanks to the great work Delilah does with the window displays, you can enjoy a small part of the gallery even when we are closed.

-You will be rostered on with an experienced Committee Member
+VOLUNTEERS NEEDED!!!!
+NO EXPERIENCE NECESSARY!
+You will be rostered on with an experienced Committee Member and can boost your confidence and experience over time.

 You will get to meet some wonderful people,